fmidev/aviation-message-archiver/README.md

 See [application.yml] file for a documented configuration example.
 More detailed documentation on individual properties can be found in the [AviationProduct](src/main/java/fi/fmi/avi/archiver/config/model/AviationProduct.java) model class.

+### Message processors

+[Message processor](src/main/java/fi/fmi/avi/archiver/message/processor/MessageProcessor.java) is a concept of small components that are designed to do a single action on each message at a certain phase of the archival execution chain.
+The message processor instances used in the archival process are configurable in the application configuration, and their activation may be [conditional](#conditional-message-processor-activation) based on message properties.

+Currently, the application supports two kind of message processors: [message populators](#message-populators) and [post-actions](#post-actions).
+See corresponding chapters for more details.

 ### Message populators

-[Message populators](src/main/java/fi/fmi/avi/archiver/message/processor/populator/MessagePopulator.java) are small classes that are responsible for populating the archive data object with message data parsed from the input file.
+[Message populators](src/main/java/fi/fmi/avi/archiver/message/processor/populator/MessagePopulator.java) are small components that are responsible for populating the archive data object with message data parsed from the input file.
 Each message populator focuses on a single responsibility, and together all configured populators construct the complete message entity to be archived.
 Message populators also decide whether a message is considered

 - **eligible for archival**, thus will be stored in the message database table after all populators are executed,
 - **rejected**, thus will be stored in the rejected message database table after all populators are executed,